leizzer/git_checker/README.markdown

 ===========
 screenshot: http://dl.dropbox.com/u/5847684/Screen%20shot%202011-06-30%20at%201.05.43%20PM.png

-The target of this gem is make easy the checks over your git repositories.
+The target of this gem is to make it easy to perform automated checks on your git repository.

 Install:
 --------